02:13 PM to 03:34 PM

 Ends on 2022-Oct-25 at 06:48 AM

 Click the 'Play' button to read out loud this webpage content

 Shivaratri is a sacred occasion, considered auspicious for the worship of Lord Shiva.
 Shivaratri literally means the Night of Shiva.
 Masik Shivaratri occurs on the 14th night of the dark fortnight or Krishna Paksha, which also happens to be the night before Amavasya (New Moon day).
 The greatest of such monthly Shivaratris is Maha Shivaratri, which falls in the Hindu month of Phalgun or the Tamil month of Masi (February–March).

-The day is also known as Maas Shivratri or Mini Shivratri, symbolizing the convergence of Lord Shiva and Goddess Shakti.
-It is an ideal day to worship Lord Shiva to seek his blessing.
-Masik Shivratri is celebrated every month on 14th Waning Moon (Chaturdashi) of the Krishna Paksha (Moon’s waning phase).
+Masik Shivaratri is considered the ideal day to worship Lord Shiva and seek his eternal blessings for inner peace.
+Also known as Maas Shivaratri or Mini Shivaratri, the day symbolizes the convergence of Lord Shiva and Goddess Shakti.
+It is an ideal day to worship Lord Shiva to seek his graceful blessings.
+Masik Shivaratri is celebrated every month on 14th Waning Moon (Chaturdashi) of the Krishna Paksha (Moon’s waning phase).
 When this falls on a Tuesday, it is considered highly auspicious.